-A company can make an application for one or more individual who is, used to be or proposes to be a PSC to have all their information protected.
+A LLP can make an application for one or more individual who is, used to be or proposes to be a PSC to have all their information protected.

-A subscriber to a memorandum of association can make an application for one or more of its proposed PSCs to have all their information protected.
+A proposed member can make an application for one or more of its proposed PSCs to have all their information protected.